Battle of Shuja'iyya (2014)

 The Battle of Shuja'iyya occurred between the Israel Defense Forces and the Izz ad-Din al-Qassam Brigades on 20 July 2014 during 2014 Israel–Gaza conflict in the Shuja'iyya neighborhood of Gaza City, in the Gaza Strip.
 Shuja'iyya, with 92,000 people in 6 sq-kilometres, is one of the most densely populated areas of the Gaza Strip.
 According to the IDF, it had become a "terrorist fortress", that between 8 and 20 July had fired over 140 rockets into Israel after the outbreak of hostilities.
 Casualty figures are not known with precision, partly because bodies were recovered long after the fighting, and people had also died of injuries afterwards.
 The UN Protection Cluster states that between the 19-20th, 55 civilians, including 19 children and 14 women, were killed as a result of the IDF's actions.
 At the time, estimates varied from 66 to about 120 Palestinians killed, with a third of them women and children, and at least 288 wounded.
 The UN figures of Palestinian casualties are preliminary and subject to revision.
-13 Israeli soldiers were killed.
+16 Israeli soldiers were killed.

 On 16 July, Israeli forces told residents of Shuja'iyya to leave and relocate to central Gaza City until further notice by means of leaflets, loudspeaker announcements, telephone calls, text messages, and radio messages.
 Residents interviewed afterwards by The Independent claimed lack of safe refuges and the difficulty of fleeing as reasons for staying put.
 By 19 July, OCHA reported that while the majority ignored the warnings and had not left their homes, up to half had gone as bombardments intensified.
 Israel condemned Hamas for using "human shields".
 According to Amnesty International, the UNRWA shelter facilities were overflowing and many of the residents had nowhere to go.
-Residents interviewed later also cited confusion due of lack of electricity and communications.
+Residents interviewed later also cited confusion due to lack of electricity and communications.
 The official Israeli view was that Hamas had compelled residents of Shujai'iya to stay behind in the face of IDF warnings to evacuate prior to the IDF assault, holding civilians as "hostages".